huckerdom/ultimate-sport/posts/what-the-huck.rst

 In conclusion, what I found out today is that it's quite difficult to talk about a game you love, and get across it's awesomeness.
 Some things can only be experienced first hand!
 See you on the field!

+PS: A `Huck <http://www.ultipedia.org/wiki/Huck>`_ is a long distance pass - typically half the playing field or more.
+Hucks are a big part of many offensive strategies as they often result in quick points or substantial yardage gains.